CQC We Statement

 After completing the investigation, the complainant must be sent a response in writing which includes:

-- an explanation of how the complaint has been considered;
+- an explanation of the complaint and how it was considered;

 - the conclusions reached;